Dairy-Inspired Kitchen Tips to Cut Back on Food Waste

 - Blend extra fruit with milk and yogurt to make a smoothie, such as this refreshing Blues Buster Smoothie, or other frozen treats like these Strawberry Frozen Yogurt Squares.

 - Use leftover vegetables in egg dishes and top with your favorite shredded cheese.
 You can even modify our Power-Up Muffin Cups recipe to include vegetables you have on hand.

 Make Once, Use Twice

 There are several things you can do ahead of time to save time later in the week.
 Here are a few kitchen tips:

 - Prepare common ingredients in extra quantities for future meals.
-Tonight’s roasted chicken is tomorrow’s pizza, cheesy pita or chicken salad sandwich.
+Tonight’s roasted chicken is tomorrow’s pizza, cheesy pita or Roasted Chicken Ricotta and Apple Pita.

 - Soups, stews, casseroles and lasagna all freeze well.
 Portion leftovers and freeze for a quick future meal.
 Be sure to label them with the name of the food and packing date.